tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 `cabal-install`](https://github.com/haskell/cabal/blob/12f6894cfb154b256342c57348cb754bb18d073d/cabal-install/Distribution/Solver/Modular/Validate.hs#L394-L417),
 which uses `foldM`, and we'll investigate how to change it to use `for_` of a `StateT`.
 What does `extend` do?
 I don't know!
-But that's OK: the procedure we're about to perform is a mechanical refactoring that preserves program behaviour.
+But that's OK: the procedure we're about to see is a mechanical refactoring that preserves program behaviour.
 In fact, I think it's easier to understand what `extend` does *by transforming it to `for_` form first!*  Let's see.

 Here is the original code.
 The "`foldM` body" is `extendSingle`, which inspects all the possible cases of one of its arguments to determine what to return.
-Its other argument is `a`, the "`foldM` state".
+Its other argument of `extendSingle` is `a`, the "`foldM` state".
 Its initial value is `ppa`.
 Many of the branches "error out" by returning `Left`.
 The other branches return the "updated state".

 ```.hs
 extend ::